IceWhaleTech/ZimaDocs/source/zimaboard/Enable-WOL-on-Zimaboard.md

 3. Enter the previous broadcast address in IP address.
 For example, if the IP address of ZimaBoard is `10.0.192.211`, the broadcast address should be `10.0.255.255`.
 Fill in the MAC Address normally.
 Do not fill in other information.
 Click `OK`.
 4. Select the device to be awakened, click `Wake Up Selected Computers` in the upper right corner, and observe whether it can be awakened and started.
 ![](https://manage.icewhale.io/api/static/docs/1730197821740_image.png)
+{% note warn Tips %}
+If you need remote wakeup on other devices (such as Android, iOS, MacOS, etc.), you can search for related software online.
+Since the basic steps are not much different, I will not go into details here.
+I wish you all the best.
+{% endnote %}